louiskwt/dotfiles/linux/README.md

 3. Things can go wrong after installation (for Debian)

-    - `apt install' won't work because you're not one of the sudoers
+    - `apt install` won't work because you're not one of the sudoers

         - the fix: `sudo usermod -aG sudo [username]`

-    - 'apt install' works but throw the cdrom error
+    - `apt install` works but throw the cdrom error

         - [Resource](https://my.velocihost.net/knowledgebase/29/Fix-the-apt-get-install-error-Media-change-please-insert-the-disc-labeled--on-your-Linux-VPS.html)